Between sitmulus and repsonce, there is space.

 In moments of intense upset or high anxiety you may feel overwhelmed, feeling your emotions are or could be “out of control” or as if anxiety is driving your behavior.
 I provide an alternative in real time to lashing out or bottling up and shutting down and other reactive, automatic behaviors.
+I can help you find the magic pause between the stimulus and your response.

 This process is called “ANGER TRIGGERS: A Self-Soothing, D-Escalation and Assertiveness Approach.”
-In this process, you become aware of and acknowledge when something “gets to you,” soothe yourself and put the situation in perspective in the moment through a three-minute structured process.
+In this process, you become aware of and acknowledge when something “gets to you,” soothe yourself and put the situation in perspective at the moment through a three-minute structured process.
 You address what occurred later or another day… most people know from experience that the outcome is usually disappointing or worse if they are reactive in the hot moment or soon after, when still upset.

 You may not think that you have an anger management problem because you don’t lose your temper.
 If you automatically bottle up feelings, withdraw and or replay what happened, again and again, you may want to reconsider.
 Like lashing out, withdrawing interferes with the flow of a relationship.
 Over time these unresolved feelings build and lead to an outburst or depression or both.